How to get your kids to ski for free

 Skiing with the family is expensive.
 Thankfully, there are ways to save money on the slopes.
-If you’re travelling with the kids, be on the look out for a Kids Ski Free deal.
+If you’re traveling with the kids, be on the look out for a Kids Ski Free deal.
 These deals are becoming more and more popular as time goes on, with most bigger resorts offering some program to get kids skiing.

 Kids 5 and Under